Neotys-Labs/Vaadin/README.md

     </entry>
   </mapping>
   ```
-  We can see that the **UI** field with the id "login-username" is associated to the RPC id "8".
+  We can see that the **UI** field with the ID "login-username" is associated to the RPC ID "8".

-  Let's see how to extract this id with a NeoLoad extractor:
+  Let's see how to extract this ID with a NeoLoad extractor:

-  1. Create a variable extracting the RPC id of your object.
+  1. Create a variable extracting the RPC ID of your object.
     <p align="center"><img src="/screenshots/extractor.png" alt="Variable Extractor" /></p>
   1. Then **Move as framework parameter** the created Variable Extractor.
     <p align="center"><img src="/screenshots/move-as-framework.png" alt="Move as framework" /></p>